jfrancis42/js8net/README.md

 send_inbox_message(dest_call,message)
 ```

 This function immediately sends a message to dest_call to be stored in his INBOX.
-Note that this function DOES NOT check for the ACK message from the receiver.
+Note that this function __does not__ check for a successful ACK message from the receiver.
 That's left as an exercise for the programmer.

 ```python3
 get_messages()
 ```

-This funtion returns an array of all messages (READ, UNREAD, and STORED) in your own mailbox.
+This function returns an array of all messages (READ, UNREAD, and STORED) in your own mailbox.

 ```python3
 store_message(callsign,text)
 ```

 This function stores a message in your INBOX for pickup by another user.
-The function returns your entire INBOX, including the new message that you just STOREd.
+The function returns your entire INBOX, including the new message that you just stored.

+## Receiving

 Sending of data, querying of status, and setting configuration are handled by the function calls above.
 Receiving data, however, is handled more directly by your own code.

 Incoming messages from JS8Call are intercepted and parsed by the js8net library.
 The bulk of these are quietly handled, and various internal tables and states are automatically updated.
 Actual text sent by other users, however, are passed along to the rx_queue for your own processing.
 Note that the rx_queue is protected by a mutex called rx_lock.
 Use of this lock is necessary to prevent simultaneous reading and writing to the queue.

-There are three types of messages that will come in at random from JS8Call, and three more types that will occur as the result of queries you make with the functions detailed above.
+There are three types of messages that will come in at random from JS8Call, and four more types that will occur as the result of queries you make with the functions detailed above.
 The three types of messages that come from other JS8Call users are:

 * RX.SPOT - A spot message.